-Policy: Development projects shall promote community character and resource conservation by incorporating a landscape plan that addresses the development's visual appearance, neighborhood compatibility, and maintenance needs of the development. iteria to consider when developing landscape design plans include:
+Policy: Development projects shall promote community character and resource conservation by incorporating a landscape plan that addresses the development's visual appearance, neighborhood compatibility, and maintenance needs of the development.

+Criteria to consider when developing landscape design plans include:

-). demand.
-Provision of shade and sitting areas.
-Buffering of incompatible uses and structures with walls, fencing, and landscapi Use of reclaimed water and ability to minimize irrigation schedules.
-Suitability of landscaping materials to the site based on the future health 2 maintenance of the plants, streetscape, and other structures.
-Compatibility with abutting and/or adjacent properties.
-Compatibility with abutting and/or adjacent properties. ade Design.
+- A. Overall visual appeal of landscape design - B. Use of drought tolerant native species and plant materials, including low-maintenance groundcovers and perennials to offset carbon emissions and reduce irrigation demand. - C. Provision of shade and sitting areas. - D. Buffering of incompatible uses and structures with walls, fencing, and landscaping. - E. Use of reclaimed water and ability to minimize irrigation schedules. - F. Suitability of landscaping materials to the site based on the future health and maintenance of the plants, streetscape, and other structures. - Compatibility with abutting and/or adjacent properties

+Policy 2.7 Façade Design.